NiharikaBarnwal/Azure_documentation/Day-19.md

   ```sh
   pip install -r requirements.txt
   ```
+  Ensure your `requirements.txt` contains all the necessary dependencies.
 - Navigate to the chat folder and run:
   ```sh
   streamlit run chat_fe.py --server.port 8080